foulscar/AWSmcserverautomation/README.md

 If everything is working, you should get a popup after a few seconds that looks like this:

 ![Image 58 Alt Text](images/image58.png)

+# Congrats, your server with remote access is setup, enjoy!